My Favorite Stories

 Abstracted Stories

-Originally a Henry Ford myth: [Wealthy magnate] hired people to scour junkyards for [broken-down parts].
-They found all of them in every form of failure, except [special part].
-[Wealthy magnate] decided the part was being made too well, so he lowered the quality of [special part] production to match the rest of the product, saving the company money.
+A Henry Ford myth: [Wealthy magnate] hired people to scour junkyards for [broken-down parts].
+They found all of them in every form of failure, except [unique part].
+[Wealthy magnate] decided the part was being made too well, so he lowered the quality of [unique part] production to match the rest of the product, saving the company money.

 In the early 20th century, a shoe company sent a sales representative to [poor country], and after a few weeks he wired back, “I’m coming home.
 Nobody wears shoes here.”
 A second competing shoe company sent their sales representative, and after a few weeks he wired back, “Business is fantastic.
 Nobody has heard of shoes here.”